How to turn your computer into a USB or serial server

 - Software solution as an alternative method

-- How-to instruction
+- How-to instructions

 - Advantages of USB and serial server software